Bio

 Leiftur

-I did the structural design and Lloyd's Register certification of an innovative RIB at Rafnar boatyard, a boat that is now manufactured in five countries around the world.
+I did the structural design and Lloyd's Register safety certification of an innovative RIB at Rafnar boatyard, a boat that is now manufactured in five countries around the world.
+This is probably my biggest professional achievement.

 Pilot house simulation of Leiftur, the most popular Rafnar boat.
 The first unit, in grey, went to the Icelandic Coast Guard.
 You really have to take this thing for a spin to see how unique it is.

 My desk at Rafnar boatyard.
 The first orange Leiftur being delivered to an Icelandic search and rescue team.
-Its weight distribution was spot on!
+I put masses on every single component in the SolidWorks assembly and used Archimedes' principle to find its waterline.
+Its as-built weight distribution was spot on!

 Jökla

 Jökla the 15m yacht.
-I'm casually laying my hand on the boat as though it's my baby, but I had almost no part in its design.
+I'm casually laying my hand on the boat as though it's my baby, but I only designed a couple of air intake grilles at the back.

 One of the double-curved windows in Jökla broke during construction and the CAD model had also broken, so I got the help of our purchasing manager to measure it very precisely, model it and order a new one.
 It took ten weeks, cost a million ISK and arrived from Germany perfect, except it was bent the wrong way.